 The fair value of stock-based awards is measured at the grant date and is recognized as an expense over the employee's requisite service period.
-The fair value is determined using a Black-Scholes valuation model for purchase rights under the Company's Employee Stock Purchase Plan and using the closing price of the Company's common stock on the grant date for restricted stock units, adjusted to exclude the present value of dividends which are not accrued on the restricted stock units.
+The fair value is determined using a Black-Scholes valuation model for purchase rights under the Company's Employee Stock Purchase Plan and, for restricted stock units granted without "dividend equivalent" rights, using the closing price of the Company's common stock on the grant date, adjusted to exclude the present value of dividends which are not accrued on those restricted stock units.
+In November 2013, the Company's stockholders approved amendments to the 2004 Plan that included, among other things, giving the plan administrator the ability to grant dividend equivalent rights in connection with awards of restricted stock units, performance shares, performance units and deferred stock units before they are fully vested as discussed above.
+As of June 30, 2014, the Company had not any granted dividend equivalent rights in connection with awards.
 The following table shows pre-tax stock-based compensation expense for the indicated periods:

-Year ended June 30, (In thousands) 2013 2012 2011 Stock-based compensation expense by: Costs of revenues \$ 11,433 \$ 13,710 \$ 13,935 Engineering, research and development 19,346 21,505 24,539 Selling, general and administrative 39,305 43,620 42,956 Total stock-based compensation expense \$ 70,084 \$ 78,835 \$ 81,430
+Year ended June 30, (In thousands) 2014 2013 2012 Stock-based compensation expense by: Costs of revenues \$ 9,101 \$ 11,433 \$ 13,710 Engineering, research and development 16,397 19,346 21,505 Selling, general and administrative 35,442 39,305 43,620 Total stock-based compensation expense \$ 60,940 \$ 70,084 \$ 78,835